SimonPadbury/baselayer/_src/typography.md

 ### HTML and Body Tag Styling

-The base font size and line height (used throughout Baselayer, not only on default text) is set as variales in `root-vars.css`:
+The base font size and line height (used throughout Baselayer, not only on default text) is set as variables in `root-vars.css`:

 ```
 /* root-vars.css */